Driving in Scotland (and some of its worst roads)

 Other roads north through the Scottish Border Fairly scenic but potentially terrifying.
 See ‘the worst driving in Scotland’ below.

-Driving north of Edinburgh Take the main A90, if you are heading up the east side through Angus (and you should stop!) towards Aberdeenshire.
-This is straightforward, except where it goes through Dundee, where there are traffic lights and roundabouts.
+Driving north of Edinburgh Take the main A90, if you are heading up the east side through Angus (where you should stop!) towards Aberdeenshire.
+This is straightforward, except where it goes through Dundee, where (unsurprisingly) traffic lights and roundabouts will slow you down.

 Driving north of Glasgow